Court battles could see energy users lose 25% of price cuts

 Energy price rises affected states differently

-The AER, which has recently been given a role monitoring the wholesale market, highlighted how price rises have affected states differently.
-It said that in SA in the first nine months of this financial year the cost of generating electricity had jumped to $128 per megawatt hour from $67 last financial year, in Queensland to $108 from $64 and in NSW to $86 from $54.
-In Victoria, by contrast, power generation prices barely changed, but serious concerns were highlighted about Hazelwood power station.
+The AER, which has recently been given a role in monitoring the wholesale market, highlighted how price rises have affected states differently.
+It said that in SA, in the first nine months of this financial year, the cost of generating electricity had jumped to $128 per megawatt hour from $67 last financial year, in Queensland to $108 from $64 and in NSW to $86 from $54.
+In Victoria power generation prices barely changed, but serious concerns were highlighted about Hazelwood power station.
 Wholesale prices in Tasmania also dropped.
-The AER said it had cut the amount of capital spending in the industry by 22 per cent compared to the previous five year period, only allowing efficient investments.
+The AER said it had cut the amount of capital spending in the industry by 22 per cent compared to the previous five-year period, only allowing efficient investments.

 About Leading Edge